 B. Inquire and/or observe whether the District has appointed an ethics designee as required by R.S.
 42:1170.

-Performance: We inquired as to whether the District appointed an ethics designee.
+Performance: We inquired as to whether the District appointed an ethics designee and it was noted that one has been appointed.

 Exceptions.
 There were no exceptions noted.

 11) Procedures Performed on the District's Debt Service: